 Alaska OSHA Training

-In Alaska, having an OSHA card is a big asset, no matter what industry you work in.
-Even if it's not required for your current employment, for a low cost it is beneficial for you to have OSHA hazard recognition training on your resume for jobs in and outside the state of Alaska.
+In Alaska, having an official OSHA card from the U.S. Department of Labor (DOL) is a big asset, no matter what industry you work in.
+Even if the card is not required for your current employment, completing OSHA Outreach training is a low-cost way to improve your resume for future job opportunities in Alaska and throughout the United States.

 Alaska Labor Laws